 Oddworld: Abe's Oddysee is the first title in the Oddworld series of games.
 Originally released in 1997 by eponymous developer Oddworld Inhabitants, the game is a screen-based 2D platformer that places an emphasis on lateral thinking and puzzle-solving.
-It was well-received by reviewers, and was praised for its innovative "GameSpeak" system and unique artistic style.
+It was well-received by reviewers and was praised for its innovative "GameSpeak" system, as well as its unique artistic style.
 The original game has spawned multiple successful sequels.

 The game begins with narration by protagonist Abe, a Mudokon slave who works at RuptureFarms 1029, the largest meat-processing plant on Oddworld.
-Abe, along with many of his fellow Mudokons are slaves to Molluck the Glukkon: the ruthless, profit-hungry boss of RuptureFarms and de facto head of the Magog Cartel.
+Abe, along with many of his fellow Mudokons, is a slave to Molluck the Glukkon: the ruthless, profit-hungry boss of RuptureFarms and de facto head of the Magog Cartel.

 While working a late shift as a first-class floor-waxer, Abe eavesdrops on the RuptureFarms annual board meeting.
 The Glukkon board members argue about a steep drop in profits due to the dwindling populations of Scrabs and Paramites, the two primary livestock animals harvested for their meat.
 As a terrified Abe looks on, Molluck coolly outlines a plan to grind up his own Mudokon slaves as meat for "Mudokon Pops": the next "New 'n' Tasty" product from RuptureFarms.

 Abe quickly escapes the processing plant, rescuing other Mudokons and evading Slig security forces along the way.
 Passing through the Stockyards' perimeter fences under cover of night, Abe observes one of Oddworld's full moons bearing the distinctive pawprint of the Mudokons on its face.
 When he stretches his own hand out towards the moon, the cliff beneath him gives way, causing Abe to fall and hit his head.